phoenixsite/django-latch2/README.md

         ├── latch_status.html
         └── latch_unpair.html

+### Loggers
+We log failed API connections using `logger.exception`.

 # TODO

-* Add a signal when deleting a user to remove the profile
+- Add a signal when deleting a user to remove the profile
-* Add the UserProfile management to the admin
+- Add the UserProfile management to the admin
-* Add 2FA support
+- Add 2FA support

 # Bugs and requests

 Please report any bug/issue or feature request in GitHub's issue tracker.

 https://github.com/javimoral/django-latch/issues

 # License